 Cooling and soothing sensation from the eucalyptol component are exactly what you need in eucalyptus oil for sunburn.
 It manages to pull away the heat, and relatively quickly offers a relief from a sunburn.

 Eucalyptus oil is antibacterial and anti-inflammatory, which helps to numb the pain when applied topically.
 It’s actually quite similar to peppermint and its methanol!
-Moreover, eucalyptus oil is a great essential oil for sunburn because it provides pain and itchiness relief.
+Moreover, eucalyptus oil is a great essential oil for sunburn because it’s pain relieving and it provides itchiness relief.

 Eucalyptus oil helps to even the tan and also boosts the healing process of the skin.